inFlow’s API

 https://cloudapi.inflowinventory.com/{{companyId}}/sales-orders?include=lines.product.category

-Here include=lines.product.category, not only is returning the individual product lines on the sales order (include=lines), but it is also returning the product information (include=lines.product) like product name, item type, barcode etc. Going one step further, adding the .category also returns the category object that this product belongs to!
+Here, include=lines.product.category returns not only the individual product lines on the sales order (include=lines), but also the product information (include=lines.product) such as product name, item type, barcode, etc. Going one step further, adding the .category also returns the category object that this product belongs to!

 Questions/Support